dre1902/imageboard/README.md

 Notepad for Python and CSS, VScode for HTML, cmd prompt for running the Django shell, and git-cli.

-This was written in Python with Django.
+This was written in Python with Django and uses Pillow.

 # Useful Websites